Antibot is an extremely lightweight module designed to eliminate robotic form

 - Ported to Backdrop CMS by Jen Lampton.

-- Maintained for Drupal by Mike Stefanello.
+- Originally written and Maintained for Drupal by Mike Stefanello.

 This project is GPL v2 software.
 See the LICENSE.txt file in this directory for